csaf-poc/csaf_distribution/README.md

 	- For Windows platform: `make build_win`
 	- Build from the last tag: `make build_tag`

-These places the binares in the current directory.
+These places the binaries in the current directory.

 - [Install](http://nginx.org/en/docs/install.html)  **nginx**
 - To configure nginx see [docs/provider-setup.md](docs/provider-setup.md)